-Adobe Sign for Microsoft Dynamics Online: User Guide provides instructions on how to use the Adobe Sign for Microsoft Dynamics CRM integration.
+Adobe Acrobat Sign for Microsoft Dynamics Online: User Guide provides instructions on how to use Acrobat Sign for Microsoft Dynamics CRM integration.

 This documentation is expressly for Microsoft Dynamics 365 CRM 9.0 Online and beyond.

-Adobe Sign is installed by the Dynamics administrator, and access is granted via security roles.
-If you require access and do not see the Adobe Sign option on your main page, contact your Dynamics administrator to request user access.
+Acrobat Sign is installed by the Dynamics administrator, and access is granted via security roles.
+If you require access and don't view the Acrobat Sign option on your main page, contact your Dynamics administrator to request user access.

-For Adobe Sign to properly function in Dynamics, your browser must have pop-ups enabled.
-If at any time you receive a message indicating “Only secure content is displayed”, click the button to Enable all content.
+For Acrobat Sign to function properly in Dynamics, your browser must have pop-ups enabled.
+If at any time you receive a message indicating “Only secure content is displayed,” select the button to Enable all content.

-When you first load Adobe Sign, you land on the Home page (as seen above).
+When you first load Acrobat Sign, you land on the Home page.
 This page contains several quick links to the most commonly sought features for users.

 The Welcome banner contains a Learn More link that opens the User Guide (this document) and is available until the user starts generating agreements.

-As soon as the user creates an agreement, the welcome paragraph and Learn More link is replaced by links to two agreement filters:
+As soon as the user creates an agreement, the welcome paragraph and Learn More link are replaced by links to two agreement filters:

 Admin users have access to a set of Admin Tools just under the welcome banner: